Sonni/Who-s-Julia-/Project-Euler/Solutions-Simon/readme.txt

-Done with 26 euler problems for statistics.
+27 euler problems done for statistics.